-Donations feed the horses & pay for Veterinary care.
+100% of Donations go to feed the horses & pay Veterinary care.

 Onate Bridge Program

 The Onate Bridge Program of Onate High School has been taking our students to dharmahorse for the past two years.
 Some of the jobs that are performed are mucking stalls and yard maintenance.
 The purpose of these jobs is to build self-esteem and team building skills.
 We also use it as a tool to develop Job Skills in the above mentioned areas.
 Because of the opportunity the Owner, Katharine Lark Chrisley, has given us, our students have benefited in many ways from these valuable life skills.
 We appreciate her time and effort to the success of this program.

 Onate Bridge Program Director

 Jardin De Los Ninos, homeless and near homeless children: The heart filled welcome you had given the kids and teachers alike was such a positive learning experience for all of us!
 The work that ya'll do there is so great and I believe could really help a lot of people.